maniospas/Blombly/docs/basics/iterables.md

 ## Iterators

-Given any data structure, such as a list, that accepts an element getter and length methods, you can create an iterator to travers through its elements witjout modifying it.
+Given any data structure that accepts an element getter and length methods, you can create an iterator to traverses through its elements witjout modifying it.
+Such data include lists and are called iterables.

-Obtain an iterator with the `iter` operation as in the example below.
-Iterators admit only the `next` operator and cannot modify data, expose random access or length, or restart.
+Obtain an iterator from an iterable with the `iter` typecasting as in the example below.
+Iterators admit only the `next` operator, and always accept a convertion to `iter` that returns themselves.
+This is mostly done for ease of code writting.
+One cannot modify data, perform random access, or restart traversal of the iterable's elements.

 ```java
 // main.bb